Hush (LL Cool J song)

-"Hush" is the second single from American rapper LL Cool J's 10th studio album, The DEFinition (2004).
+"Hush" is the second single from American rapper LL Cool J's tenth studio album, The DEFinition (2004).
 Produced by 7 Aurelius, who provides additional vocals, the song was released on September 7, 2004, by Def Jam Recordings.
-"Hush" charted at number 26 on the US Billboard Hot 100, number 11 on the Billboard Hot Rap Singles chart, and number 14 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+"Hush" charted at number 26 on the US Billboard Hot 100, number 11 on the Billboard Hot Rap Tracks chart, and number 14 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 The single became a top-10 success in the United Kingdom, where it debuted and peaked at number three on the UK Singles Chart in February 2005.